Skip to main content

 3,000+ games sourced from 31 listed providers.
 The lineup includes Evolution (RNG titles only, Moozi's records row has live_dealer_available set to false, so no live dealer despite the Evolution badge), NetEnt, Hacksaw Gaming, Nolimit City, Red Tiger, BGaming, Big Time Gaming, PG Soft, Booming Games, Habanero, Boldplay, Caleta, Peter & Sons, Wild Streak Games, Swintt, Mancala Gaming, Slotopia, Backseat Gaming, and a long tail of smaller studios.

 Hacksaw and Nolimit City are the names that signal commercial seriousness.
 These are premium volatility studios that only license to operators with real bankrolls and real compliance teams, their presence here means Moozi is paying for tier-one aggregator deals rather than skinning a budget RNG provider.

 Big Time Gaming is the Megaways patent holder.
 NetEnt is the EU stalwart most US sweeps operators license through aggregators.
 The mix is solid for a secondary-tier sweeps operator.

 Conspicuously absent is Pragmatic Play, which exited the US sweeps market in September 2025.
 If you're cross-shopping based on Pragmatic titles you played at WOW Vegas in 2024, those titles aren't currently available at any compliant US sweeps operator.

-Moozi's lack of Pragmatic isn't a deficiency, it's the new normal across the category.
+No live dealer, row.
 That's a meaningful gap if you're a blackjack or roulette player who wants real human dealers and real-time tables.
 WOW Vegas and McLuck don't run live dealer either, so this is on-trend for the sweeps secondary tier, but Stake.us and a few crypto-adjacent platforms do offer it.

 Mobile and Day-to-Day Use

-No native mobile app, records row confirms has_mobile_app is false.
-Like most sweeps operators, Moozi runs as a mobile-web product.
 That's actually fine for the category since iOS App Store policy still doesn't allow cash playthrough apps in the US, and most sweeps operators have given up trying to ship native iOS clients for the regulatory and review-cycle headaches involved.

+The mobile-web experience is what you'd expect: cashier loads, lobby is browsable, KYC document upload works from a phone camera.
 If you want a polished native app, this isn't where you'll get it.
 WOW Vegas, McLuck, and most secondary operators are all in the same boat.

 Where Moozi Sits in the Field

 Compared to WOW Vegas: Moozi has a genuinely competitive game library and a lower minimum redemption ($50 vs $100).
 WOW Vegas wins on operator scale, multi-rail cashier, and a more standardized rule stack with fewer state-list edge cases.

-If you're newer to sweeps and want a frictionless first experience, WOW Vegas is the easier pick.
+Compared to McLuck: Moozi has a wider state block (14 vs ~7) and an active class action sitting on the docket.
 McLuck has neither.
 McLuck wins on operational predictability and rule-stack simplicity.
 Moozi wins on game-library depth, Hacksaw and Nolimit City pull more weight in the lobby than McLuck's mix.

 Compared to Chumba Casino: Chumba is the oldest and most institutional player in US sweeps, with VGW behind it and a mature compliance posture.
-Moozi is a smaller, newer operator with more legal exposure, a wider state block, and a meaningfully larger and more modern game library.

 Who Should Sign Up and Who Should Skip